-1 2 3 4 (d) Ensure proposed shoreline uses do not infringe upon the rights of others, upon the rights of private ownership, upon the rights of the public under the Public Trust Doctrine or federal navigational servitude, and treaty rights of Native American tribes.
-5 6 7 (e) Minimize the adverse impacts of shoreline uses and activities on the environment during all phases of development (e.g., design, construction, management, and use).
-8 (3 3) Shore line Environment Designation Policies: 9 10 11 12 13 (a) Provide a comprehensive shoreline environment designation system to categorize the City's shoreline into environments based on the primary characteristics of shoreline areas to guide the use and management of these areas and to preserve wildlife habitat area, natural resources, and public agency operations.
-14 15 16 17 (b) Designate properties as Natural in order to protect and restore those shoreline areas that are relatively free of human influence or that include intact or minimally degraded shoreline functions that are sensitive to potential impacts from human use.
-18 19 20 (c) Designate properties Urban Conservancy to protect and restore ecological functions of open space, floodplain, and other sensitive lands, while accommodating low-intensity uses.
-21 22 23 24 (d) Assign appropriate designations to accommodate recreational uses.
+- (a) Maintain areas within the shoreline jurisdiction with unique attributes for specific long-term uses, including commercial, industrial, residential, recreational, and open-space uses. - (b) Ensure proposed shoreline uses are distributed, located, and developed in a manner that will maintain or improve the health, safety, and welfare of the public when such uses occupy shoreline areas. - (c) Ensure activities and facilities are located on the shoreline in such a manner as to retain or improve the quality of the environment. - (d) Ensure proposed shoreline uses do not infringe upon the rights of others, upon the rights of private ownership, upon the rights of the public under the Public Trust Doctrine of federal navigational servitude, and treaty rights of Native American tribes. - (e) Minimize the adverse impacts of shoreline uses and activities on the environment during all phases of development (e.g., design, construction, management, and use).

+(3) Shoreline Environment Designation Policies:

+- (a) Provide a comprehensive shoreline environment designation system to categorize the City's shoreline into environments based on the primary characteristics of shoreline areas to guide the use and management of these areas and to preserve wildlife habitat area, natural resources, and public agency operations. - (b) Designate properties as Natural in order to protect and restore those shoreline areas that are relatively free of human influence or that include intact or minimally degraded shoreline functions that are sensitive to potential impacts from human use. - (c) Designate properties Urban Conservancy to protect and restore ecological functions of open space, floodplain, and other sensitive lands, while accommodating low-intensity uses. - (d) Assign appropriate designations to accommodate recreational uses.
 Ensure intense recreational uses, such as boat launches and parks, do not conflict with the sensitive nature of the shoreline (e.g., habitat management units) where low impact recreational uses are more appropriate.

-25 26 27 (e) Assign appropriate designation for flood protection areas maintained by public agencies, while allowing low-intensity recreational uses such as trail and viewpoints.
-28 29 30 (f) Assign properties as High Intensity - Industrial to support industrial, commercial, irrigation supply, transportation, and navigation activities while maintaining the ecological functions.
-31 32 33 (g) Assign properties as High Intensity - Mixed Use to support commercial, residential, transportation, and navigation activities while maintaining the ecological functions.
-34 35 36 37 (h) Designate properties as Shoreline Residential to accommodate higher density residential development and recognize existing and proposed land uses.
+- (e) Assign appropriate designation for flood protection areas maintained by public agencies, while allowing low-intensity recreational uses such as trail and viewpoints. - (f) Assign properties as High Intensity Industrial to support industrial, commercial, irrigation supply, transportation, and navigation activities while maintaining the ecological functions. - (g) Assign properties as High Intensity Mixed Use to support commercial, residential, transportation, and navigation activities while maintaining the ecological functions. - (h) Designate properties as Shoreline Residential to accommodate higher density residential development and recognize existing and proposed land uses.
 This designation is appropriate for residential uses on lands with zoning classifications for detached and attached residences.